- Resource Library

 Step 2: Add the External URCap to the program

 On the left-hand side navigation tree, select URCaps > External Control (see Figure 11).
 You should see Control by Host name** appear under the program tree view.
 Verify that the information found on the right-hand side (Host IP and Custom port) match what was set in section 2.2 - Step 2.
-The program can be saved for future use by selecting Save… > Save Program As….
+The program needs to be saved to enable the MachineMotion to control the robot.
+Save… > Save Program As… vention_control.urp.

 Step 3: Change from Local to Remote Control